stephbuon/hansard-speakers/README.md

-The purpose of this data set is to thus:
+The purpose of our project is to thus:

-a) disambiguate between the different MPs who have held a particular office title and b) detect the permutations of a single name that way they are counted as the same.
+a) disambiguate between the different MPs who have held a single office title
+b) detect the permuations of a single name (so that permutations are counted as the same MP)

-We disambiguate between
+We disambiguate by:

 dates of birth and death (as provided by the DILPAD and spirling data)

 and in some cases the dates of activity

-## Before and After
+## Compared to Existing data sets

+largest known data sets for Parliamentary speaker name data

+We obtained our original set (the set before our collection and algorithm) of speaker name data from two major sources:

+- An XML file derived from the Digging into Linked Parliamentary Data (DiLPD) project, located [here](https://sas-space.sas.ac.uk/4315/16/westminster-members.xml).
+- The Andy Eggers and Arthur Spirling database, which lists the MPs associated with (enter), located here.

+While these impressive and comprehensive data sets offer a wealth of information about Parliamentary speakers, scraped from (enter), they lack don't have the identification required for text mining.

 Before